TissueImageAnalytics/CoNIC/conic_template/README.md

 git clone -b docker-template https://github.com/TissueImageAnalytics/CoNIC
 ```

-## 2. Docker Image and Grand Challenge API <a name="docker_io"></a>
+## 2. Docker Container and Grand Challenge API <a name="docker_io"></a>

 The Grand Challenge platform will use the following entry within your docker to provide input and retrieve output:
-- `/opt/algorithm/`: Folder within the docker image that contains participant algorithm and all associated external data.
+- `/opt/algorithm/`: Folder within the docker container that contains participant algorithm and all associated external data.
-- `/input/*`: Folder within the docker image that contains input data **from the organizers**.
+- `/input/*`: Folder within the docker container that contains input data **from the organizers**.
 For this challenge, each task will received one single `*.mha` file.
-- `/output/*`: Folder within the docker image that contains output data **from the participants**.
+- `/output/*`: Folder within the docker container that contains output data **from the participants**.
 For this challenge, it is further defined that.
   - **Task 1**: A single `*.mha` to contain the segmentation results.
 This `*.mha` is an `int32` array that is of shape `Nx256x256x2`.
 The channel `0` contains nuclei instance `id` while the channel `1` contains the type of the instance at the same location.
 Please refer to the training ground truth provided in the challenge as an example.
   - **Task 2**: The results for counting `neutrophil`,
   `epithelial`, `lymphocyte`, `plasma`, `eosinophil` and